 Thank you.
 Please check your inbox to confirm.

-Health workers are searching for the smoking gun link between the virus and infant microcephaly, while troops attack mosquito breeding grounds and mothers of affected children face the long-term consequences, Miles reports.
-He also brings us to the labs where immunologists hope the Zika virus samples held in deep freeze will lay the groundwork for better diagnostic tests, therapies and maybe one day a vaccine.
+In Brazil, health workers are searching for the smoking gun link between the virus and infant microcephaly, while troops attack mosquito breeding grounds and mothers of affected children face the long-term consequences.
+Science correspondent Miles O’Brien reports.

 Our science correspondent, Miles O'Brien, has been reporting on developments from Brazil, which has been hard-hit by the virus.